SaiSampathC/AUMniverse/README.md

 # 🌌 AUMniverse

-**A Cosmic Journey through ** — told as an interactive, spiritual universe.
+**A Cosmic Journey through Sanatan** — told as an interactive, spiritual universe.
 Built with storytelling, code, and cosmic design.

 ---